Screenshot of Impaler

 Writing a 3D Game in C (in 2022)

 Many indie game developers will reach for Unity, Unreal, or Godot when starting a new project.
 These battle-proven game engines are likely the right choice.
 After years of using Unity, I wanted to do something different.
-I decided to push myself and write a game from scratch.
-It took longer than expected, but I learned a ton, which renewed my interest in game development.
+I decided to challenge myself by writing a game from scratch in C. It took longer than expected, but I learned a ton and the experience renewed my interest in game development.

-• saw an opportunity to learn more about the internals of game engines
+• wanted to learn more about game engines

 Thoughts on Proprietary Engines

 Games built on proprietary engines are increasingly rare today.
-It is estimated that fewer than 20% of games launched in 2021 were using in-house tech.
+It is estimated that fewer than 20% of titles launched in 2021 were using in-house tech.
 Overall, this is a good thing.
 This means developers are focused on creating a good game experience vs implementing low-level systems.
 The majority of projects should be approached this way.
 That being said, I’m always excited to play a game that was built from scratch - I enjoy seeing what tradeoffs & innovations developers make.
-Games built on proprietary engines are often more unique.
+And, in my opinion, games built on proprietary engines are often more interesting.

 Screenshot of Factorio Factorio (proprietary engine) supports a staggering number of units, buildings, and systems that interact in real-time.

-Screenshot of Journey Journey (proprietary engine) has a distinct visual style and is considered one of the most unique games of all time.
+Screenshot of Journey Journey (proprietary engine) has a distinct visual style and is one of the most unique games I’ve played.

 There are examples of games that should not have been built on in-house tech too.
 Cyberpunk 2077 was delayed multiple times, plagued with performance issues, and shipped with game-breaking bugs.
 The developer has recently switched to Unreal - this suggests the engine may have contributed to Cyberpunk’s challenges.
 There are risks in building on a bespoke engine.

-I learned hard lessons building Impaler too.
-When I pitched Impaler to publishers, I shipped a preview build with a sinister bug.
-The bug made the game run in slow motion, and it appeared to have extremely poor performance.
+I also learned some hard lessons while building Impaler.
+When I pitched Impaler to publishers, I shared a preview build with a serious bug.
+The bug made the game run in slow motion, and it appeared to have extremely poor optimization.
 In reality, it turned out to be an issue with the game clock and handling of laptops with power-saving features.
 Naturally, it did not reveal itself on my machine.
-This almost killed my chances of securing a publishing partner. “writing it yourself” comes with risks.
+This almost killed my chances of finding a publisher. “writing it yourself” comes with risks.

 Background on Unity